 The Smart Center is a service provided in partnership with the Salvation Army.
-It provides tutoring for students who want extra help Monday-Friday, 2:45-5:30 in the Multi-Purpose Room.
+It provides tutoring for students who want extra help Monday-Friday, 2:45-5:30.
 Contact the Director of Smart Center for more information (see Staff Directory for contact information).